 - We surround ourselves with experts who love what they do and are eager to share what they know.

 - We set aside time to prepare internal workshops and training sessions.

-Finally, our fifth soft skill we value in our team of developers is personal development.
-Having the drive to improve technical skills drives innovation in both their own skill set, but also makes the company more competitive.
-The ability to quickly acquire new skills – especially in the fields the company needs.
+Finally, our fifth most important skill on our list of software developer soft skills is personal development.
+Having the drive to improve technical skills drives innovation in both their own skillset, but also makes the company more competitive.
+The ability to quickly acquire new skills — especially in the fields the company needs.
 This proactive skill encourages the team to attend conferences or other workshops to continuously improve their skills.